Our System for Sight Word Instruction

 Lists B and C

 Description: Lists B and C follow Fry’s research for the 101st-300th most frequent words found in printed text.
-Thirty-two words were previously taught as “priority words” (due to their frequency in text levels A-G) and are, therefore, review words in Lists B and C.
+Thirty-two words were previously taught as “priority words” (due to their frequency) and are, therefore, review words in Lists B and C.

 Set Size: 6 words per set